pivotal/docs-tap/install.md

 ### Prerequisites

 * You have access to a Docker registry that Tanzu Build Service can use to create Builder images.
 Approximately 5GB of registry space is required.
-* Your Docker registry is accesible with username and password credentials.
+* Your Docker registry is accessible with username and password credentials.

 ### Install Tanzu Build Service Using the Tanzu CLI